 If you default, filing for bankruptcy can protect your assets from being seized by creditors.
 It can also protect you from having future wages or an inheritance garnished.
 “Bankruptcy is useful not only for protecting what you have but also for protecting your future,” Fleischman says.

 Bankruptcy and defaulting on a loan should not be your first strategies if you have debt.
 Before you go to those extremes, see if another option for getting out of debt will work for you.

 Balance transfer credit card

-If you have credit card debt on a card with a high APR, try transferring the balance to a card with an introductory 0 percent APR.
+If you have credit card debt on a card with a high APR, try transferring the balance to a card that offers 0% interest APR.
 This lets you pay down the balance without being charged any interest.